reecevela/Array-Practice-CH6/README.md

 # Array-Practice-CH6
-This is an assignment from my C# class, just going over some basic uses of Arrays.

 Prompt:

-Instructions:

 Write a program named ArrayDemo that stores an array of 10 integers.
 (Note that the array is created for you and does not need to be changed.)